 Both children and adults can suffer from a little-known condition called bruxism.
 Also referred to as chronic teeth grinding, this habit can cause permanent damage to tooth enamel as well as chronic pain in the mouth and jaw if left untreated.
 The best way to counter potential damage to your teeth is via a custom-made nightguard.
 With our digital impression scanner, we can capture an incredibly precise image of your teeth and use it to design and fabricate a nightguard that fits comfortably and offers long-term protection.

-Once your checkup and cleaning is completed, it’s important that you have additional protection after your appointment as well.
+Once your checkup and cleaning are completed, it’s important that you have additional protection after your appointment as well.
 That’s why we perform a brief fluoride varnish after your cleaning, especially for younger patients with developing mouths.
 Fluoride is a key ingredient for strengthening tooth enamel, which is also why it’s found in your oral care products.
 Not only can fluoride varnish protect and strengthen current tooth enamel, but it also fights the early stages of tooth decay!

-Fromuth & Langlois Dental wants to help patients of all ages get the dental care they need to maintain positive, long-term oral health.
+Fromuth & Langlois Dental of Manchester wants to help patients of all ages get the dental care they need to maintain positive, long-term oral health.
 Whether you’re bringing your child or your entire family to get their treatments done, our team will do everything we can to make sure everyone’s needs are met.
 Your youngest can benefit from dental sealants and fluoride varnishes, while your oldest can receive a new denture or begin a treatment plan for dental implants!
 Regardless of your needs, we always make room for families.